-- Orthopedic surgeon performs your knee surgery and manages your care. - Orthopedic surgical resident may assist your surgeon and help manage your care. - Physician assistant may assist the orthopedic surgeon with your surgery and helps in managing your care. - Nurse practitioner may assist the orthopedic surgeon with your surgery and helps in managing your care. - Anesthesiologist gives you medicine during surgery to prevent you from feeling pain. - Medical doctor/hospitalist may help in managing your care. - Coach is a person you choose to support you in preparing for and recovering from your joint replacement surgery.
+- Orthopedic surgeon performs your knee surgery and manages your care. - Physician Assistant assists the Orthopedic Surgeon with your surgery and helps in managing your care. - Anesthesiologist gives you medicine during surgery to prevent you from feeling pain. - Medical doctor/hospitalist may help in managing your care. - Coach is a person you choose to support you in preparing for and recovering from your joint replacement surgery.
 This person can be a spouse, friend, or family member.
 Your coach will provide support and encouragement throughout your experience. - Nursing staff will care for you before, during, and after your surgery.
-They will help keep you comfortable and safe while you are with us. - Physical Therapists (PT) will guide you through an exercise program to improve your strength, range of motion, and walking.
-They will teach you how to use a walker or crutches, how to go up and down stairs safely, and how to get in and out of a car. - Occupational Therapists (OT) teach you the best and safest ways to do daily activities such as: - Getting dressed - Getting in and out of a chair, bed, tub, or shower - Getting on and off the toilet - Doing household tasks such as cooking, cleaning, and pet care - Helping you choose equipment needed during your recovery - Case management team will help plan your move from the hospital to your home or next level of care.
+They will help keep you comfortable and safe while you are with us. - Physical therapists (PT) will guide you through an exercise program to improve your strength, range of motion, and walking.
+They will teach you how to use a walker or crutches, how to go up and down stairs safely, and how to get in and out of a car. - Occupational therapists (OT) teach you the best and safest ways to do daily activities such as: - Getting dressed - Getting in and out of a chair, bed, tub, or shower - Getting on and off the toilet - Doing household tasks - Helping you choose equipment needed during your recovery - Case management team will help plan your move from the hospital to your home or next level of care.
 They will also arrange for any equipment or services you will need. - Pharmacist will oversee your home and hospital medicine.
 If needed, they will teach you about your medicine before you leave the hospital.